sjbennett123/gloryforthefist/content/policies/staff_list/_index.md

 ## Full Marshal

 If you have a rules question, please talk to one of them.
-If a marshal makes a ruling on the field, that ruling is now law, even if you disagree with it, until the mod/situation is over and you can then argue your case.
+If a marshal makes a ruling on the field, that ruling is now law, even if you disagree with it, until the mod/situation is over, at which point you can argue your case.

 50 GS / Game Day